fboender/jerrybuild/README.md

     2016-04-05 08:11:23,284:INFO:Project 'ansible-test' listening on '/project/ansible-test'
     2016-04-05 08:11:23,285:INFO:Server listening on 0.0.0.0:5281

+If you configure a new webhook in Github with `http://yourhost.example.com/project/ansible-cmdb` as the callback URL and `SECRET_TOKEN_HERE` as the secret token, Github will call Jerrybuild on each commit (or other action) and the `run_tests.sh` script will be called.

 # Providers

 Providers are like plugins that understand how to parse webhook callbacks from